The 2026 Omaha Move-Up Guide: How to Buy Your Next Home Before Selling Your Current One

 Move-Up & Sell-to-Buy Real Estate Specialist | Nebraska Realty

 A consistent top producer, Linda is known for her calm leadership, detailed planning, and ability to align selling and buying timelines smoothly.
-Her work has earned multiple honors, including Rookie of the Year, Entrepreneur of the Year (Women's Council of Realtors®), and the Nebraska Realty Renne Lampman Award for outstanding service.
+Her work has earned multiple honors, including the Nebraska Realty Renne Lampman Award for outstanding service.

 Thinking about moving up?